alexander-danilenko/dwnd/README.md

 I'm very sorry if you find this information for a first time and realized that you want to buy (he-he) Windows 10 Professional.
 2. Hardware support of virtualization technology in your processor (all modern processors support it)

-## Drude installation as powershell module
+## Drude Installation
-- You need to allow `*.ps1` scripts to run in your system.
+You need to allow PowerShell modules to run in your system.
 For allowing it - just open `powershell as Administrator` and execute next:

 <pre>Set-ExecutionPolicy RemoteSigned</pre>

-- Install Drude powershell module
+Install Drude PowerShell module

 <pre>Install-Module Drude</pre>

+## Drude Update
+Wanna some cool and tasty new features?
+<pre>Update-Module Drude</pre>

+## Drude Uninstall
+Hate this thing?
+Just remove it!
+<pre>Uninstall-Module Drude</pre>

 ## Commands in Powershell module
-You can get list of commands using `Get-Command dsh-*` command in powershell.
+You can get list of commands using `Get-Command dsh-*` command in PowerShell.
 Anyway, below is list of commands.

 All commands should be executed in folder with `docker-compose.yml`.